googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 can be sampled for colors outside the defined ColorLine interval.

-To draw the sweep gradient, for each position along the circular arc, starting from from 0 degrees, ending at 360°, a ray from the center outward is painted with the color of color line where the ray intersects with the circular arc at that particular angle.
-Angle positions on the spiraling circular arc below 0° and above 360° are not sampled for drawing the rays.
+To draw the sweep gradient, for each position along the circular arc, starting from from 0° up to but not including 360°, a ray from the center outward is painted with the color of color line where the ray intersects with the circular arc at that particular angle.
+Angle positions on the spiraling circular arc below 0° and equal to or above 360° are not sampled for drawing the rays.

+If the ColorLine's extend mode is reflect or repeat and start and end angle are equal, nothing must be drawn.

+NOTE: When the sweep gradient's ColorLine uses the repeat or reflect extend mode and, the angular distance between start and end angle is small, results in very high spatial-frequency transitions that can lead to Moiré patterns or other display artifacts.

 Figure 5.30 illustrates a sweep gradient with the drawing direction progressing from 0° to 360°.
 The gradient is specified with a start angle of 110° and end